thunderclient/thunder-client-support/README.md

 ![](https://github.com/rangav/thunder-client-support/blob/master/images/thunder-client-tests.png?raw=true)

 * I noticed we need to write lot of boilerplate code in Postman and other clients to do basic testing using scripting like status code equal 200.
 So I implemented GUI based tests, where you select couple of dropdowns to do most standard tests very easily without any scripting knowledge.

+#### Set Environment Variable
-* **Set Environment Variable** from tests tab is now supported, follow below steps
+ Setting Environment Variable from Tests tab is now supported, follow below steps
  * Create Environment first from Env Tab if its not already created.
  * From the Tests tab select `Set Env Variable` option
  * **Set Variable from Json Response**: enter the `json.propertyName`  on the left input box
  * In value input enter the variable name when its matches name in Env, it will turn **green**, if variable not exists, it will create new.
  * Now execute the request you will see the variable value set in the Env.
  * **Set Variable from Text Response**: Enter `text` keyword in the left input
  * **Set Variable from Header**: Enter `header.headerName` in the left input, the prefix is `header.`
  * **Set Variable from Cookie**: Enter `cookie.cookieName` in the left input, the prefix is `cookie.`

 <a name="keyboard"></a>